simplworld/simpl.world.website/_docs/services/simpl-react/overview.md

 This module is conceptually organized in two layers:

 * The `wamp` layer.
 Includes primitives to publish/subcribe and remote call via the wamp protocol.
 * The `simpl` layer.
-Uses the `wamp` layer to provide automatic data binding ans synchronization with `Scope`s defined in the modelservice implementation, provided it uses `Scope`s from the `modelservice` Python package.
+Uses the `wamp` layer to provide automatic data binding ansd synchronization with `Scope`s defined in the modelservice implementation, provided it uses `Scope`s from the `modelservice` Python package.

-You will mostly work on the `simpl` layer, and build your app by writing Presentational Components and tying up data to Container Components by using decorators.
+You will mostly work at the `simpl` layer using the `simpl` decorator to wrap your root component.
+You then build your [single-page application](https://en.wikipedia.org/wiki/Single-page_application) by writing Presentational Components tied to data provided by Container Components

-### Decorators
+### Simpl Decorators

+* `simpl/lib/decorators/simpl`
 * `simpl/lib/decorators/pubsub/publishes`
 * `simpl/lib/decorators/pubsub/subscribes`
 * `simpl/lib/decorators/rpc/calls`
-* `simpl/lib/decorators/simpl`

 ### Components